sir-wiggles/coc-rest/README.md

 # coc-rest

-A coc-post or vim-rest-console like plugin but with more features.
+A powerful rest client with many features

 ## Features